alphagov/inside-government-admin-guide/creating-documents/preview-your-work.md

 ### Submit a document for publication

 Click the green 'Submit' button.
 Your document should be picked up by [second pair of eyes](http://alphagov.github.io/inside-government-admin-guide/workflow-content/second-pair-of-eyes.html) so it can be checked and published.

+If no one is available and you need to publish your page quickly, you can force publish; ensure that the page is given a 'looks good' approval as soon as possible after this.